-1. Are the facilities safe and environmentally controlled?

-2. Do facilities foster collaboration, communication, and cooperative learning among students?

-3. Are materials adequately safeguarded against loss, mutilation, theft, or other damage?

-4. Is adequate equipment and technical support available?

-5. Is appropriate seating and user space available for the varieties of ways students need to be able to work?

-6. Is space appropriately allocated for use, including group and instructional use, study, research, use of information technologies?
+- 1. Are the facilities safe and environmentally controlled? - 2.
+Do the staff members who serve undergraduate students have access to spaces that facilitate meeting, supporting, and collaborating with students? - 3.
+Do facilities match space with the programmatic needs of the undergraduate students? - 4.
+Do facilities foster collaboration, communication, and cooperative learning among students? - 5.
+Are materials adequately safeguarded against loss, mutilation, theft, or other damage? - 6.
+Is adequate equipment, access to reliable network and power outlets, and technical support available? - 7.
+Is appropriate seating, user space, and access to technology available for the varieties of ways students need to be able to work? - 8.
+Is space appropriately allocated for use, including group and instructional use, study, research, and use of information technologies?

-7. Are facilities accessible to all users?

-8. Does space allow for cooperative programs with other library and campus units?
+- 9. Are facilities accessible to all users? - 10.
+Does space allow for cooperative programs with other library and campus units?